The 3 FDA medical device classes: differences and examples explained

-Class III devices are subject to all FDA General Controls and the FDA Premarket Approval (PMA) process.
-The FDA writes, "due to the level of risk associated with Class III devices, FDA has determined that general and special controls alone are insufficient to assure the safety and effectiveness of Class III devices."
+Class III devices are subject to all General Controls and the FDA's Premarket Approval (PMA) process.
+The FDA writes that 'general and special controls alone are insufficient to assure the safety and effectiveness of Class III devices'.

-The PMA is the most intensive type of device marketing application required by the FDA.
-Some FDA Class III devices are exempt and may qualify for a 510(k) filing, but the majority are expected to gain Premarket approval.
+Appropriately, the PMA is the most intensive type of device marketing application required by the FDA.

 Once you've located the relevant medical specialty, click on the category, and navigate the list of devices until you find an equivalent and the associated device code.

-If your device lacks a listed equivalent among the 1,700 devices classified by the FDA, it is most likely an innovative device without a substantial equivalent and would be classified as Class III.
+If your device lacks a listed equivalent among the 1,700 devices classified by the FDA, it is most likely an innovative device without a substantial equivalent, putting you in Class III territory.

 Accelerate your route to market with the right tools